Skip to Main Content

 What to Expect:

-Morning Walk: The first section of the Lake Matheson Walk is to the Jetty Viewpoint.
-Continuing further around the lake, find another magnificent mountain reflection shrouded in native foliage at the “View of Views” at the top of the lake and again at Reflection Island.
+The first section of the Lake Matheson Walk is to the Jetty Viewpoint.
+Continuing farther around the lake, find another magnificent mountain reflection shrouded in native foliage at the “View of Views” at the top of the lake and again at Reflection Island.

 Included Meals: Breakfast, Dinner

 Set your own pace today as you take advantage of the lodge’s many outdoor activities.
-After breakfast, you can plan your day around your choice of several complimentary 60- to 90-minute excursions.
+Two complimentary 60- to 90-minute excursions are available for you to choose from.
 Perhaps you will join a rainforest walk, learn about the inhabitants of the Moeraki River with a naturalist guide, or enjoy canoe or kayak instruction on the waters of Lake Moeraki.
 Additional activities such as a wilderness seacoast walk to see the world’s smallest marine dolphin, or a Moeraki Rainforest walk, kayak, and beach discovery may incur extra costs.
-After a rewarding day of exploration rejoin, the group for dinner at the lodge.
+After a rewarding day of exploration, rejoin the group for dinner at the lodge.

 What to Expect:

-Non-Biking/Walking Day: Choose from a range of optional and included excursions from the lodge today.
+Non-biking and non-walking day: Choose from a range of optional and two included excursions from the lodge today.

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, board a two-hour shuttle (the longest drive of the trip) to Hawea on the southern shore of Lake Hawea.
-En route, you’ll stop for a short but memorable walk to witness the amazing water of the Blue Pools and stop again at a classic roadside café for lunch on your own.
+After breakfast, board a two-hour shuttle (the longest drive of the trip) to Hawea, on the southern shore of Lake Hawea.
+En route, you’ll stop for a short but memorable walk to witness the amazing Dune Lake and stop again at a classic roadside café for lunch on your own.
 On reaching the very blue Lake Hawea, get on your bicycle to join the Hawea River Track, part of a purpose-built cycling and walking trail linking Hawea to Wanaka via Albert Town.
 As you ride, take in spectacular views along the Hawea River and of the high peaks behind Wanaka.
 Pedal through kanuka groves and shady woodland and along river terraces.
 Continue on a dedicated trail into Wanaka—gateway to Mt.
 Aspiring National Park—riding along the namesake lake, through the township and directly to your lakefront accommodations.

 Spend two nights in charming Wanaka.
 Your comfortable lodging overlooks the magnificent Southern Alps.